 My big secret for this mom hack?
 Use disposable diapers or dog pee pads to line the toilet and soak everything up.
-Once it is, put it in a ziploc bag and get it in the trash.
+Just don’t forget a bag to throw out, gloves, wipes, and even hand sanitizer!

 9. Pack Extra Clothes & A Towel

 Whether it’s a wet slide at the playground or dropping food on themselves, accidents are bound to happen when you’re traveling with kids.

 That’s why it’s always a good idea to pack some extras in the car.
 Here are some essentials I pack in the car:

 - Shirts & pants

 Slip-on organizers for the back of your seat are the best mom hacks to keep your essentials easily accessible during long road trips.

 Our girls can’t reach the cup holders or don’t want to hold their books the whole trip, so these organizers give them a chance to store things they want -or don’t- within reach.

 Slip-on organizers are perfect for storing extra clothes, water bottles, baggies, snacks, wet wipes, hair ties, and more.
 Anything you may need on the go can fit in these organizers!

 11. Rubber Band Or Hair Tie For Babyproofing